Bhart97/CDE-project/module/part a/module a.md

 git remote add origin git@github.com:<username>/CDE-Project.git git push -u origin main
 ```
 When you push the changes to the main branch, you are letting everyone know that the changes you have made the most up-to-date and (hopefully) working product.
-Whenever you make a clone onto another device, those changes will be reflected.
+Whenever you make a clone onto another device or pull to merge with your working directory, those changes will be reflected in your local repo.

-**Note**
-- Why virtual environments?
-When using non-standard libraries, you can only have a single version of that library which can lead to conflicts for programs that are depended a specific version.
-Virtual environments solve this problem by creating an isolated environment that allows you to maintain your dependencies without affecting your other projects.
-Virtual environments act similar to containers as they are ideal for creating portability and isolation by only installing those libraries for that environment only.
-- Virtual environments must be activated each but can be configured in the settings to activate automatically.